nfergu/referrers/README.md

   parameter.
 If this is set too low, some untracked objects may be missing from the graph.
   Try setting this to a higher value if you think this is happening
 * Sometimes internal references (from within `referrers`) may be included in the graph when finding untracked objects.
-It should be possible to get rid of these, but I haven't managed to track them all down yet.
+It should be possible to get rid of these, but I'm not sure if I've found them all yet.
 * Finding untracked objects may be slow.

 ## Multi-threading